Time vs. Usage-Based Maintenance: Which Is Right for Your Assets?

 How to Set Up Time and Usage-Based PM in a CMMS — 5 Steps: Classify, Meters, Triggers, Checklist, Optimise | Cryotos

-Setting up both trigger types in a preventive maintenance platform is straightforward when your CMMS supports dynamic scheduling.
+Setting up both trigger types in a preventive maintenance software platform is straightforward when your CMMS supports dynamic scheduling.
+Follow this five-step process to get both strategies running correctly from day one.

-Cryotos CMMS supports both static (time-based) and dynamic (usage-based) PM schedules natively, including Either/Or and And combined trigger logic, IoT meter integration, and automated work order generation.
-See how Cryotos helps maintenance teams schedule smarter and reduce unplanned downtime by up to 30%.
+Cryotos CMMS supports both static (time-based) and dynamic (usage-based) PM schedules natively, including Either/Or and And combined trigger logic, IoT meter integration, and automated work order generation across unlimited assets and sites.

 Frequently Asked Questions